archivesspace/archivesspace/README.md

   https://github.com/archivesspace/archivesspace/wiki/Downloads

-You will need to have Java 1.6 installed on your machine, but everything else you need is included in the .zip file.
+You will need to have Java 1.6 (or newer) installed on your machine, but everything else you need is included in the .zip file.
+You can check your Java version by running the command:

+     java -version

 When you extract the .zip file, it will create a directory called `archivesspace`.
 To run the system, just execute the appropriate startup script for your platform.
-On Linux and OSX that's:
+On Linux and OSX:

-     # Runs as a daemon--use "stop" to shut down.
+     cd /path/to/archivesspace
-     ./archivesspace.sh start
+     ./archivesspace.sh

 and for Windows:

+     cd \path\to\archivesspace
      archivesspace.bat

-The system will send its log messages to the file `logs/archivesspace.out`, so you can watch that file to see what's happening.
-After a minute or so, you should be able to point your browser to http://localhost:3000/ and access the ArchivesSpace application.
+the system will log to the console as it starts up, and after a minute or so, you should be able to point your browser to http://localhost:3000/ and access the ArchivesSpace application.

 # First steps